 Recovering from decades or even centuries of prejudice takes time.
 While the consequences of apartheid are long lasting, they show some signs of retreat, to the entire country's benefit.

 After asking Thackeray about the biggest changes to the field of human-origins research over the course of his career, I came away with the impression that the biggest change affecting his work was probably the end of apartheid.
 The Cradle of Humankind is now a World Heritage site.
 Until South Africa gave up government-mandated racial segregation, it couldn't belong to the United Nations, and couldn't have World Heritage sites.
 Until the country gave up apartheid, fueled by the belief that God wanted light skinned-people to prevail over everybody else, it couldn't give up creationism.
 Now public schools can teach evolution.
 And more people now contribute to the field.
 Thackeray told me that the University of the Witwatersrand recently awarded paleoanthropology doctoral degrees to Mirriam Tawane and Nonny Vilakazi, both black and both female.
+In 2018, Tawane collaborated with Thackeray on his Mrs. Ples paper.
 That would have been unthinkable under apartheid.
 Though it still has a long way to go, South Africa is in a better position to employ the abilities of its entire population.